 - Support sustainable human and ecological use and reuse of remediated land.

 - Minimize impacts to water quality and water resources.

 - Reduce air toxics emissions and greenhouse gas production.

 - Conserve natural resources and energy.

-These green remediation practices are already in place at several Superfund sites in Region 4, including:
+Green remediation practices already in place at several Superfund sites in Region 4 include:

 - Sanford Gasification Plant Site, Sanford, Florida (PDF) (2 pp, 690K, About PDF)